 -

 On the right is page 292 of a book called “Morals and Dogma” written in 1878.
 The book itself represented a …uhm… “declassification” of information that was previously only privately circulated.
 In it, the author describes ancient symbols that will be used (in the future) to affect World change.
+The Nazi party had yet to be formed and the Star of David was not yet associated with Judiasm.
+So how did Pike (the author) know to be this SPECIFICALLY prescient?

 -